tinacms/tina.io/content/docs/editing/click-to-edit.md

 Now, when you open the Tina sidebar you'll see editing overlays on any element that's been configured.

-> "Click to editing" will work for any field in your query, this means you can also click on fields from references as well.
+> "Click to edit" will work for any field in your query, this means you can also click on fields from references as well.

 ## Styling the visual editing interface